rowanmiller/Demo-EFCore/DemoScript.md

 }
 ```

-* Add a constructor to `BloggingContext` that passes in an external service provider
+* Add a constructor to `BloggingContext` that passes in an external options

 ```
-public BloggingContext(IServiceProvider serviceProvider)
+public BloggingContext(DbContextOptions options)
-    : base(serviceProvider)
+    : base(options)
 { }
 ```